DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 There are **12 wood elves** stationed here.
 Every day they send out a team of 4 to patrol the east bank of the False Urt River, and wear armor laced with leaves and twigs, their faces painted green and brown, whilst doing so.
 So, if it is daytime, there is a 75% chance only 8 of the 12 elves will be present here.
 Of those present, 4 will be spread about the verge of the tamarack stand.
 By night, all are here.
 The wood elves are led by one **Ember Raventree**, who answers directly to **Aldion Ashgrove** _(CZY environs #26)_.

-**Wood Elf Scouts x 11:** _(They are 1st level, chaotic neutral fighters whose vital stats are HD 1d10, HP 8, AC 12, MV 30 ft.
-Their primary attributes are physical.
-Their significant attribute is dexterity 15.
-Their special abilities include hide, move silent, pass without trace, longbow training.
-They are equipped with padded armor, longbow [specialized; +4 "to hit"; 1d6+1 damage], arrows x12, short sword, and 3-18 sp.
+**Wood Elf Scouts x 11:** _(These 1st level Wood Elf fighters’ vital stats are Level 1(d10), HP 8 each, AC 12, MV 30 ft., disposition chaos/neutral.
+Their primary attributes are strength, dexterity, and constitution.
+Their significant attributes are dexterity 15.
+They wear padded armor, a longbow (deals 1d6+1 damage), a short sword, and 3-18 silver in coin.
+Their special abilities include hide, move silent, pass without trace, and longbow training.
 XP: 13+1)_

 **Ember Raventree (wood elf leader)** (4th level, chaotic neutral fighter; HP 22, AC 16, MV 30 ft.; primary attributes strength, dexterity, constitution; significant attributes strength 17 and dexterity 17; special abilities hide, move silent, pass without trace, longsword training; leather armor +1, elven cloak; shield, longsword [specialized; +8 to hit; 1d8+3 damage], dagger, composite longbow [built for strength; +6 to hit; 1d8+2 damage] with 12 arrows, 35 silver in coin, golden armlet with agate worth 100 gold; XP: 166.)